-One of the biggest Seder- night events in Israel this year will bring together some 1,600 people from the Ethiopian immigrant community in Jaffa, including 450 families and 800 children.
+The biggest Seder night event in Israel this year will bring together some 1,600 people from the Ethiopian immigrant community in Jaffa, including 450 families and 800 children.

-In preparation for the massive event, 120 kilos of matza were purchased, along with almost half a ton of meat for the meal; 2,000 bottles of wine for the four cups of wine to be imbibed on Seder night; 100 kilos of horseradish for the bitter herbs; and 300 kilos of haroset.
+In preparation for the massive event, 120 kilos of matza were purchased, along with almost half a ton of meat for the meal; 150 kilos of parsley for the “Karpas” section of the Haggadah; 2,000 bottles of wine for the Four Cups of Wine every adult must imbibe on Seder night; 100 kilos of horse radish for the bitter herbs; and 300 kilos of haroset.